7N/8D Best Bhutan Tour Package – Complete Bhutan Travel Itinerary

 • Rinpung Dzong (Paro Dzong) – A beautiful fortress-monastery.

-• National Museum of Bhutan – Showcasing Bhutanese heritage & artifacts.
+• National Museum of Bhutan – Showcasing Bhutanese heritage & artefacts.

 • Kyichu Lhakhang – One of Bhutan’s oldest and most sacred temples.